Exploring

 November

-Session 1: 30 minutes of board meeting time required.
-The students meet and engage with the board on values and interests.
+30 minutes of board meeting time required.
+The students present their project ideas and recommendations.
+The board offers feedback on the project.

 05

-Pitch Night: Representative members from each association attend the event in early April (2 hours).
-Students pitch their project ideas to a the audience, who awards $1000 to first place winner and $500 to the second place winner.
+Pitch Night: Representative members from each association attend the event in early December (2 hours).
+Students pitch their project ideas to the audience, who award $1000 to first-place winner and $500 to second-place prizes

 Stakeholder Commitment: